JohnRankin5/VTHack2025/README.md

 - Supports **range + velocity detection**
 - Feeds radar heatmaps into our **LiDAR + IMU SLAM pipeline**
 - Required configuring and studying **300+ pages of documentation** to operate

 ---

+## ⚙️ Equipment Spotlight: BNO055 IMU
+The **BNO055 IMU** provided orientation and motion tracking for localization:

+- **9-axis sensor fusion** combining accelerometer, gyroscope, and magnetometer
+- Onboard **sensor fusion processor** for drift-free orientation
+- Provides real-time motion data to correct LiDAR drift
+- Lightweight and designed for embedded systems
+- Critical for stabilizing the **mapping pipeline** and ensuring accurate firefighter tracking

+---